Weekly outline

 Islington email header banner, primary green

-Thursday's Opportunities - wide range of part time, full time and apprenticeship opportunities including, L2 Facilities Operative Apprentice, Nursery Cook, Software Developer and much more
+Thursday's Opportunities - Wide range of part time, full time and apprenticeship opportunities including, Costume Technician Running Wardrobe Apprentice, Studio Manager in Architecture Practice, Sensory Integration Occupational Therapist and much more

 Islington Working